sebinseban/km44besd06/README.md

         1) check AvailableStock

-        2) Purchase new items
+        2) Purchase new items  : maximum limit should be 500, if more than that, tell "Cant be purchased this time"

-        3) Sell items … this should be continuous as long as the user wants to continue.
+        3) Sell items : this should be continuous as long as the user wants to continue.

-Program should stop when the user wants to quit.
+        4)Program should stop when the user wants to quit.

 ### KM44B LabTest C Functions 26JAN2022

 #### LAB Test: Write a program for the given problem below, and copy paste in below questions.